LacunaOmnibus/MontyLacuna/README.md

   - This gets installed by virtualenv, so if you're using that, you're good.
 - requests
   - pip install requests
-  - CHECK It might make sense to replace this with urllib, since it's standard - one less thing for the user to have to install
 - beaker
   - pip install beaker